sachin4594/svaidya.github.io/_pages/teaching.md

 In the spring of 2018, I was awarded the [Graduate Teaching Assistant Award](https://science.psu.edu/physics/graduate/awards/student-teaching) by the Department of Physics at Penn State for 'teaching excellence in physics,' based on feedback from hundreds of students.
 You can read some of the student feedback [here](https://sachin4594.github.io/svaidya.github.io/files/Selected_Student_Comments.pdf).

 ## Mentorship
-I have mentored several undergraduate students and guided their research projects over the past five years:
+I mentor undergraduate students and guide their research projects:

 - Yichen (Sophie) Li, MIT, UROP, Fall 2024-present
 - Amelie A. Chan, MIT, UROP, Fall 2024-present